Categories

 Starting a New Batch: Transfer Instructions

-Below is another method of transfer that’s a lot like keeping a sourdough starter going.
-You feed it occasionally.
-Though juice kefir can’t be kept indefinitely like sourdough starter, you can extend its shelf life for weeks by feeding it.
+Below is another method of transfer akin to keeping a sourdough starter going properly by feeding it occasionally with fresh flour, maybe a bit of spring water.
+Though a juice kefir can’t be kept going indefinitely like a sourdough starter can, you can extend the shelf life for weeks by feeding it with fresh juice.
+I like to swap out the jar for a clean one too at times.

 Here’s how…